How Interoception Can Rewire Your Nervous System

 • Calm Arousal is optimal.
 We move in and out of this range naturally all day long.

 • Hyperarousal happens when fear, pain, anger, or trauma triggers overwhelm us.
-The nervous system gets stuck on “On”, racing thoughts, rapid heartbeat, hypervigilance, inability to rest or sleep, emotional flooding, even dissociative rage.
+The nervous system gets stuck on “On”, racing thoughts, rapid heartbeat, hypervigilance, inability to rest or sleep, emotional flooding, including dissociative rage.

 Interestingly, the nervous system doesn’t let us stay in one state forever.
 For example: